-Psoriatic JIA: In this condition JIA is accompanied by the skin disease called psoriasis, which shows patches of red raw-looking skin covered by white flaking skin.
+In this condition, JIA is accompanied by a skin disease called psoriasis, which shows patches of red raw-looking skin covered by white flaking skin.
 The order in which the two conditions develop varies between individuals.
 Nail and eye changes may occur with this form of JIA.

 Enthesitis-related juvenile idiopathic arthritis

 In this form of JIA the joint inflammation is associated with spots of tenderness, which are located where tendons and ligaments attach to bone.
 Other parts of the body may also develop inflammatory changes.